Odin94/Sneakers/README.md

 ## Sneakers

-Phaser game about sneaking around patrolling guards
+Phaser local coop game about sneaking around patrolling guards

 ### How to run
 * Host `index.html` in a local webserver (eg. with `npx http-server`)